test-kitchen/winrm-transport/README.md

 WinRM transport logic for re-using remote shells and uploading files.
 The original code was extracted from the [Test Kitchen][test_kitchen] project and remains the primary reference use case.

+## Deprecation Notice

+The functionality provided by this library has been merged into [winrm](https://github.com/WinRb/WinRM) and [winrm-fs](https://github.com/WinRb/WinRM-fs).
+Following the release of Test-Kitchen 1.6, this library will no longer be used and thus no longer be maintained.

 ## Installation

 Add this line to your application's Gemfile: